Deaths Climb and State of Emergency Issued in New South Wales

 The NSW government issued a state of emergency under the 1989 Emergency and Rescue Management Act, which can be enacted under the threat of “significant and widespread danger to life and property.”

-With this state of emergency enacted, people in the crossfire can expect road closures and evacuations.
+With this state of emergency enacted in New South Wales Australia, people in the crossfire can expect road closures and evacuations.

 According to Gladys Berejiklian, NSW Premier, the emergency will begin Friday morning and last for seven days.
 Berejiklian said the weekend forecast and the unpredictability of the current fire situation led to the enactment of the seven day State of Emergency declaration.
 She said people are advised to heed the direction of Emergency Service Personnel.